Feature: The Phone Jibba

 Get The Phone Jibba

 Here’s the great news for you.
 The Phone Jibba can be on your show.
-It’s now available in syndication.
+It’s now available in syndication on a market exclusive basis.

-The Phone Jibba is market exclusive and available now for a monthly subscription fee or by barter.
+The Phone Jibba is market exclusive and available now by barter through Envision Networks.
 You can get details, hear samples and sign up for a one week free trial here.

 Syndicated features are a great way to add personality to a radio show, and this is one of the best I’ve ever heard.